Collaboration with Japanese Tea Ceremony

 This idea resonates with a Japanese cultural concept which is related to the traditional Japanese tea ceremony.
 Over a cup of tea, participants in the tea ceremony experience a moment of peace and tranquility in a once-in-a-lifetime encounter.

 I am pleased to collaborate with Miyu Takahashi, who has 12 years of experience in tea ceremony, to create a collaboration with tea ceremony and the installation “A Thread X A Thread”.
-The theme and the title of this event, “Harukaze, Spring Breeze” expresses the essence of a journey: movement, change, and resonance with place.
+The theme and the title of this event, “Harukaze, Spring Breeze” express the essence of a journey: movement, change, and resonance with place.
 Miyu and I traveled from our home country to another.
 While exploring the artistic expression through tea ceremony sessions and immersive installation art experiences, we hope to express gratitude to the people we meet along our life’s journey, and to the Wichita community.

 Japanese Tea Ceremony